EU-Canada preferential origin

 If you are exporting consignments of goods with a value greater than €6,000 to Canada and wish to avail of preferences under the EU-Canada trade agreement (CETA), you should register in Registered Exporters System (REX).
 To register you should complete the EU exporters to Canada application form and send it to the Origin and Valuation Unit.

-Once an exporter registers in REX, they must use their REX number.
-From 1 January 2018 all exporters of consignments of goods with a value greater than €6,000 to Canada must be registered in the REX system.
-From that date, exporters must use their REX number on the origin declaration to claim preference under CETA.
+All exporters of consignments of goods with a value greater than €6,000 to Canada must be registered in the REX system.
+Exporters must use their REX number on the origin declaration to claim preference under CETA.

 If you are importing from Canada, you can qualify under CETA for preferences, but you do not have to register in REX.